 Details regarding lithology, permeability, and porosity can be found in this report in Section 13.1.
-On the basis of historical work, as well as current drilling, coring, and laboratory analyses, AUC's understanding of lithologic characteristics of the host sandstone, aquitards, and adjacent coals, sandstones, and mudstones is adequate to interpret geologic factors controlling uranium deposition and future ISR actions at all resource units.
+Based on historical work, as well as current drilling, coring, and laboratory analyses, understanding of lithologic characteristics of the host sandstone, aquitards, and adjacent coals, sandstones, and mudstones is adequate to interpret geologic factors controlling uranium deposition and future ISR actions at all resource units.